ebiskhan123/webservice/README.md

 ## Database
 We are utilizing  **MySQL** and **JPA** to perform database operations.

-## Environment Variables or VM arguments.
+## Environment Variables or VM arguments
 	 salt=<thesaltofyourchoice>
 	 dbpwd=<YourDatabasePassword>
 Please enter it as in your VM arguments